nickw0k/MICB475_Group11/README.md

 - Frame the introduction in a "funnel" (start with broad information (general statements/topics in first paragraph) and get more specific in the later paragraphs).
 - Fatal only has 18 cases, Thomas said need to split into 2 (9 per gender), Hans said it's ok

+## Meeting 8 Agenda

+Prepared by Jason Jonathan

+Date: Monday, Oct 20
+Time: 2:00 – 2:45 PM
+Location: LSI 1416

+**1. Discuss Team Proposal revisions with Hans**
+   - Ask Hans any questions about the parts of the feedback that we are unclear on
+   - Ask Hans to read through or double-check the revisions that we have made to make sure they are addressing the points raised in the feedback we received
+     - Main revision: Introduction and Research Question + Hypothesis parts (since we lost most marks here)
+     - Double-check if references are properly formatted (citation problem just the hyperlinks of DOI and references 24-26?)
+     - How do we cite the NCBI website itself in ASM format?
+   - Does Hans have his own feedback to give?

+**2. Progress update on overall project**
+   - Discuss any progress updates (might not have any since we need to change the number of severity groups we are analyzing)

+**3. Make any adjustments to project schedule and timeline based on project progress**
+   - Discuss whether to make adjustments to our project timeline
+     - If we have to dedicate more time to the project to catch up with our current timeline

+**4. IMPORTANT UPCOMING DEADLINES**
+   - Proposal revision due today (Monday, Nov 17 at 11:59 PM)
+   - Final presentation due on Sunday, Nov 30 at 11:59 PM (in less than two weeks)